Does history predict the future?

 Gathering the conventional data into a high-speed database is a manageable project that will require the participation of many people.
 There are probably about a hundred printed sources and two to three hundred volumes that can be readily converted into searchable text, chief among them its newspapers, formal histories and directories.
 There are also thousands of other printed documents that together can provide a deeper understanding of life as it evolved.
-To these we then need to add manuscript material.
+To these we then need to add private manuscript material.
 Personal observations will be crucial for they will tend to be more honest expressions of emotional reactions to life.

-To these we then need to add town, county and village records to see land purchases, sales and foreclosures.
+To these we then need to add county, town and village records to see land purchases, sales and foreclosures.
 Were people of all ethnicities treated the same?

-And jail and prison records, together they will, in a matter of fact way, confirm changing social and political assumptions of each era.
+Jail and prison records will, in a matter of fact way, confirm changing social and political assumptions of socially acceptable behavior in each era.